Heritage Creek Farm & Education Center

 Our new greenhouse, constructed through the help of our older campers and teens in 2025, is our main production greenhouse.
 This 30 x 72 greenhouse provide ample growing space for producing farm-fresh food from early spring to early winter.

-Propagation Greenhouse - Upper Farm
+Market Garden Propagation Greenhouse - Upper Farm

 New Production Greenhouse - Upper Farm